FrontPage RecentChanges RandomPage Events

 One summer day at the start of the 1980s, two Halifax acquaintances met by a lakeshore in Toronto.
 One had a camera; the other wanted to have his picture taken, so he posed for his friend on a swing.
 Five black-and-white photographs survive as documents of the moment.

 Half a decade later, one of the images that Rand Gaynor recorded with his camera entered the popular imagination around the world as an icon of the AIDS crisis, the very face of contagion.
-The figure of Gaëtan Dugas in a swing on Centre Island has been used to tell a widely disseminated story.
+The figure of Gaëtan Dugas on a swing on Centre Island has been used to tell a widely disseminated story.

 In 1987, St. Martin’s Press in the United States published And the Band Played On: Politics, People and the AIDS Epidemic, a thick journalistic account, by San Fransisco writer Randy Shilts, of the early course of AIDS in American society.
-Shilts’s account interweaves a medical whodunit—the epidemiological search for pattern that would establish an aetiology for the syndrome and, eventually, it was hoped, a cure—with an indictment of the failures of public health policy during the homophobic, know-nothing administration of Ronald Reagan.

 After the book’s publication, several mass-circulation magazines reproduced Gaynor’s photograph to accompany stories about Patient Zero.
 Gaynor says that he provided access to the image, not only to LIFE in the US, but also to Burda in Germany, Europea in Italy, and a magazine in South Africa.